Gabriel-Acevedo/tfm-aws/documentation/API/API-WEB.md

 ## SAVE CUSTOMER INFO

-_Saves the information of the form and creates a new Customer_
+_Saves the information of the form and creates a new Customer._

 * ### METHOD: POST